 Dundee University Students' Association, known on campus as DUSA, is your union at the University of Dundee.
-Their mission is to promote and represent the interests of their members - the students.
+Their mission is to support and represent the interests of Dundee's students - they're here for you.

-The DUSA building is a hub for all enquiries about student representation, housing, societies, student media, charities, fundraising and anything else to do with your student experience.
+things to do with your experience at university, whether that be enquiries about representation, housing, societies, academic support, student media. volunteering and everything inbetween.
 If you want to chat about it, they want to hear from you.

-Eight annually elected student executive members are always working to make your experience the best it can be, campaigning for improvements on your behalf such as longer library opening hours, a night bus service and the launch of a safe zone in DUSA for secure relaxation on nights out.
+executive members, along with over one hundred staff, are always working to make your experience the best it can be, lobbying for improvements on your behalf such as longer library opening hours, a free night bus service, or more

 Student experience is at the heart of all decisions made at Dundee and we're proud of the very strong partnership between students and the University.
-We have student representation at all levels, including on the University management group, the University governing body, and even on the committees that appoint senior members of staff.
-You're the boss at Dundee.
+We have student representation at all levels, including every school, the University governing body, and even on the committees that appoint senior members of staff.
+Students are at the heart of the Dundee community.

 Like all good students' unions, there's more to DUSA than just support.
-You'll also find a great night out on DUSA's five floors, three eateries, comfortable study escapes and beautiful views across the River Tay.
+You'll also find three cafes, comfortable study escapes and beautiful views across the River Tay.